sleroy/SonarEsLintPlugin/README.md

 ## Contributors
 Thanks to the following for contributions to the plugin:
 * [Paul O'Neill](https://github.com/Pablissimo) For the original plugin for typescript
+* [Sylvain Leroy](https://github.com/sleroy/SonarEsLintPlugin) For the original plugin for eslint
+* [Julien Roche](https://github.com/rochejul/SonarEsLintPlugin) For the patches to add eslint rules descriptions